raheekhandigitalai/WiFi_Script_Python/README.md

 # Custom Webhook Cleanup - SeeTest Cloud (_Digital.ai's Continuous Testing platform_)

+## Introduction

 The purpose of this script is to allow us to perform custom steps on mobile devices hosted on a SeeTest Cloud instance.

 This script will be triggered as part of the cleanup mechanism.

+We already have an official documentation page regarding the Webhook Cleanup feature, [find the documentation page here](https://docs.experitest.com/display/COM/Webhook+Cleanup).

+This guide will help you understand the complete setup including third party tools used such as Jenkins.

+## Tools

+The following tools were used for this integration:

+**Programming Language**

+I used Python, as it is quicker to compile the code and have a test running.
+The importance of a cleanup is to do its job quickly and efficiently.
+I initially started with Java with Maven, and the time it took to compile the code and then run the test was significantly higher, making this inefficient.
+I used Python3 specifically, as some of the approaches we’ll take is slightly different for Python 2 vs 3.
+And generally speaking, using a newer version is also recommended.

+**Framework**

+Appium was used as the choice of automation framework, and also unittest to define the tests in a better way.
+We’ll have a closer look at an example later on.
+PyCharm
+While you can write Python code in other IDEs, I choose PyCharm as it is still relatively lightweight and allows for easy coding in Python.

+**Jenkins**

+Jenkins was used as my personal choice for running the code, but any other CICD tool would be able to do the same job.
+Here are some example integrations with other tools: [Continuous Integrations](https://docs.experitest.com/display/TE/Continuous+Integrations)

+**GitHub**

+GitHub was used as my personal choice for hosting a code base in a repository, but any other tool would achieve the same thing.

+**Git**

+As I am using GitHub, it made sense to also use Git to perform push / pull changes to the repository in GitHub.

 ## Prerequisites: